 The metal straws I bought came with a tiny cleaning brush and a silicone holder.
 But I don’t have the patience to use the cleaning tiny brush.

 Here are the steps to easily clean your straws:

-- After use, keep soaked in water.
+- After use, keep soaked in water or rinse off.

 - You can put straws into the silicone holder or